-The Amazon Waterlily Pavilion is an exquisite glass palace for a jewel of the natural world - the Victoria amazonica waterlily, which in the wild is found in the backwaters of South America’s Amazon River.
+The Amazon Waterlily Pavilion is an exquisite glass palace for a jewel of the natural world – the Victoria amazonica waterlily, which in the wild is found in the backwaters of South America’s Amazon River.

 The pavilion was built in 2007 to replace the Amazon Waterlily's original purpose-built residence, the Victoria House.
 The design of the energy-efficient glasshouse was inspired by the lily's giant leaves, and the original pond from the Victoria House remains as the centrepiece of the new pavilion.

 An interpretive gallery inside the pavilion explores the unique form of the waterlily, interprets its remarkable biology and sex life, and explores its cultural and symbolic significance.
 The landscape surrounding the pavilion includes bromeliads, orchids and begonias.

 On 1 January 2008, the waterlily blossomed for the first time in its new home.
 It produced a spectacular flower measuring 30cm in diameter and 12cm in height.
 The largest lily pad was 165cm in diameter.

 The best time to see the Victoria amazonica waterlily’s spectacular flower is between September and April, but even then you have to be quick – they only last 48 hours or so.